saugat-rimal/droptab/README.md

 ## Conclusion

-You can use this password generator for making your accounts secured.You can generate a password of 6 to 25 words containing letters, symbols, and numbers.
-As well as you can also define your own length of the password from 6 words to 25 words.
+Drop Tab is a simple chrome extension that saves web pages much more efficiently.
+This chrome extension makes it easy to quickly bookmark the current tab for future visits.
+No need to clutter your menu bar with bookmarks.
+Just open chrome, install the extension, and save away.
+You don’t even need to sign into your Gmail account.

 Hope it will be useful and you will love it. ❤️

 > **Note**
 >This is an opensourse project so feel free to add any kinds of features and function you like.!!
-Hope you will make it perfect.